cgoodrum/CMPLXSYS_530/README.md

  The agents in the model have the following agent owned variables:

-* _Type: The agent type, which will define which sort of agent it is (greedy, etc.)
+* Type: The agent type, which will define which sort of agent it is (greedy, etc.)
-* _Interaction rules: Cases which define what happens when it meets an agent.
+* Interaction rules: Cases which define what happens when it meets an agent (i.e. greedy_vs_greedy).
-* _

 The agents in the model have the following agent owned methods/procedures:

-* Interact
+* Vote: Will contain that agent's vote and preferences.

 &nbsp;